 I was there almost a year and then shit hit the fan.
 Let me just tell you: if you are ever led into a meeting room and you see an HR person in that room, get ready to put on your brave face.
 It’s not going to be good news.

 Long story short, I was let go.
 (Strangely enough, my initial reaction to everything happening was to say C’est La Vie, which then caused that B*Witched song to start playing in my head.)
 Apparently, or as was told to me, they needed to hire an experienced project manager (and I was a mere coordinator with experience equating to the total amount of time I had been working there) for some large projects coming down the line and they needed to merge salaries of sorts.
-However, I did not know the latter of the reason until later on, when I had to get references for my new job, but I can tell you that at the time, I was racked with the thought that it was because they thought I was incompetent, plain and simple.
+However, I did not know the latter of the reason until later on, when I had to get references for my new job, but I can tell you that at the time, I was wracked with the thought that it was because they thought I was incompetent, plain and simple.
 And that notion really depressed me because I had always tried to do my best with any challenge I’ve been presented so to have all this happen, it was a punch to the ego.
 Rick McGinnis’ (a former writer for the free daily Toronto newspaper, Metro, who was recently laid off) blog posts about losing his job — particularly Laid Off and Fear — does a good job of summing up what I had felt at the time.
 Except, this being my first “real” job, throw in an existentialist crisis of sorts that questioned everything I had thought of myself as a employee and that’s basically how it felt for me.

 Luckily for me, though, I guess, I never really considered staying at that particular job long-term as I had made the mistake of accepting the first salary offer given to me, which was just above poverty level.
 Needless to say, had I stayed around, even if I received a 10% raise, which is a significant raise, I would still be hovering over that same figure.
 After going through the stages of grieving, and I can’t lie, I was stuck on anger for a good amount of time, I finally reached acceptance.
 And with that, I saw this as a great opportunity.
 Sure, it was embarrassing having to say I was currently unemployed and I only shared this information with a select few, I just knew that being depressed about the situation wouldn’t help.
 So I started the job hunt yet again… while giving me a chance to get reacquainted with my BFF Oprah again.